zhehaowang/zhehao.me/book-notes/ecpp/it41-48-templates-and-generic-programming.md

 * When declaring template parameters, class and typename are interchangeable
 * Use typename to identify nested dependent type names, except in base class lists or as a base class identifier in a member initialization list

-### Know how to access names in templatized base classes
+### Item 43.
+Know how to access names in templatized base classes

 Suppose we have this code
 ```cpp